mikuso/ocpp-rpc/README.md

 * `options` {Object}
   * `callTimeoutMs` {Number} - Milliseconds before unanswered call is rejected.
 Defaults to the same value as the option passed to the client/server constructor.
   * `signal` {AbortSignal} - `AbortSignal` to abort the call.
+  * `noReply` {Boolean} - Send call without expecting a response, resolving immediately with `undefined`.
+If a response is received, a `badMessage` event will be emitted instead.
+Defaults to `false`.

 Calls a remote method.
 Returns a `Promise` which either:
 * resolves to the value returned by the remote handler.